Joseph C. Wilson: Disclosure of Valerie Plame's identity

 The week after the publication of Wilson's New York Times op-ed, Robert Novak, in his syndicated Washington Post column, disclosed that Wilson's wife, Valerie Plame, worked for the CIA as an agency operative in an article entitled "Mission to Niger."
 Subsequently, former Ambassador Wilson and others alleged that the disclosure was part of the Bush administration's attempts to discredit his report about his investigations in Africa and the op-ed describing his findings because they did not support the government's rationale for the 2003 invasion of Iraq.
 Wilson's allegations led to a federal investigation of the leak by the United States Department of Justice, to the appointment of a Special Counsel Patrick Fitzgerald, and to the Plame affair grand jury investigation.

 In 2005, retired US Army Major General Paul E. Vallely claimed that former Ambassador Wilson "mentioned Plame's status as a CIA employee" in 2002 [one year before she was allegedly "outed"] in the Fox News Channel's "green room" in Washington, D.C., as they waited to appear on air as analysts.

 Although no one was "indicted for actually leaking Plame's identity," the investigation resulted in the federal criminal trial United States v.
 Libby in which Lewis Libby, the former Chief of Staff to Vice President of the United States, Dick Cheney, was tried on five federal felony counts.
 He was convicted on four of the counts, involving false statements, perjury, and obstruction of justice, none of which related directly to the Plame revelation but rather to his failure to cooperate with the subsequent investigation into the revelation.
-Libby was sentenced to 30 months in prison and a fine of $250,000.

-Libby's prison sentence was commuted by President Bush, who let the conviction and fine stand.
-Libby was later granted a full pardon by President Trump.
+In 2007 Libby was sentenced to 30 months in prison and a fine of $250,000.
+The prison sentence was commuted by President Bush a month later, who let the conviction and fine stand.
+In 2018 a full pardon was granted by President Trump.